Program Director: Helma de Vries-Jordan

 Bilingual student if testing in at intermediate level

 Student who has studied at a secondary-level institution or university outside the United States, in a non-English language

 Students are encouraged to select minors or a secondary major that complement their International Affairs curriculum and allow them to specialize further.
 This concentration will allow students to focus on particular themes, geographic regions, and disciplines.
 Students may double-count courses from the major, in secondary majors or minors.
 However, at least two courses must be unique to any minor (and may not be double-counted).
 For double-majors, a unique capstone course must be taken in each major.

 Dr. Helma de Vries-Jordan

-Director of History and Political Science Program, Assistant Professor of Political Science
+Director of History and Political Science Program, Associate Professor of Political Science

 217B Swarts Hall